ikosakwe/data-science-portfolio/MVP_D3_Visualization_Javascript/README.md

 ## Introduction

-The main objective of this visualization was to create a fun yet informative too to understand the statistics behind what makes the NBA’s best player.
+The main objective of this visualization was to create a fun yet informative tool to understand the statistics behind what makes the NBA’s best player.

 As a basketball fan myself, I thoroughly enjoyed both building and utilizing it.
-My goal is for fellow basketballs to peruse this tool for their pleasure.
+My goal is for fellow basketball fans to peruse this tool for their pleasure.

-The predictor can be used to explore the most important statistical factors in determining the NBA’s MVP; or, it can be used to assessed any player’s current or previous probability of being MVP given the statistics.
+The predictor can be used to explore the most important statistical factors in determining the NBA’s MVP; or, it can be used to assess any player’s current or previous probability of being MVP given the statistics.

 ## Folders